 What is Bleed Area?

+Due to cost and speed, we print all of your artwork on large sheets, then trim them down to size with a guillotine.
 Trimming isn’t exact – sometimes it’s a mm here or there.
-Bleed area is a thin border around your artwork that helps make sure there are no unwanted borders left over after trimming.
+The bleed area is a thin border around your artwork that helps make sure there are no white borders from the sheet left over after trimming.

-Bleed area can be different depending on the product you want.
+Bleed area can be different depending on the product you want, but is usually 3mm on top of the product’s finished size.
+For example, standard business card size is 85mm x 55mm.
+With bleed, your artwork size will be 91mm x 61mm.
 Choose the product you’d like on our website and you’ll be able to find the bleed size in the product specifications.

 The black dotted line marks where your design is cut to the product’s finished size.
 Any part of your design placed on the other side of this line will be cut off.